|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This recipe for red-white-and-blue cake balls makes moist bites of cake in a spectacular tri-layered red, white, and blue design.
 These are perfect for Fourth of July parties or other patriotic events.

 See the note at the bottom of the recipe for variations and suggestions on how to simplify the preparation.

-- Prepare a baking sheet by lining it with aluminum foil or waxed paper.
+Prepare a baking sheet by lining it with aluminum foil or waxed paper.

-Once it's in fine crumbs, add about 2/3 of the frosting and begin to mix it with your hands into the cake crumbs, working until the mixture is evenly moistened.
-If it seems as if the cake mixture is too dry and won't easily form into a ball that holds together, add more frosting until you're happy with the taste and texture.
+Once it's in fine crumbs, add about 2/3 of the frosting and begin to mix with your hands into cake crumbs, until mixture is evenly moistened.
+If it seems as if cake mixture is too dry and won't easily form into a ball that holds together, add more frosting until you're happy with taste and texture.

-- Finally, add a layer of red cake on top of the white.
-Once the white balls are firm, take a scoop of red cake and press it between your palms until it is a thin disc.
-Place a white cake ball in the middle and fold the red cake over it, rolling it between your palms to get it round.
+Finally, add a layer of red cake on top of the white.
+Once white balls are firm, take a scoop of red cake and press it between your palms until it is a thin disc.
+Place a white cake ball in middle and fold red cake over it, rolling it between your palms to get it round.
 Repeat until all of the balls are covered with red cake.

-- Once the white chocolate coating is melted, it's time to dip them.
+Once white chocolate coating is melted, it's time to dip them.
 Using dipping tools or a fork, submerge a cake ball in the melted candy coating.
-Remove it from the coating and drag the bottom across the lip of the bowl to remove excess coating.
-Replace the dipped truffle on the foil-covered baking sheet.
+Remove from coating and drag bottom across lip of bowl to remove excess coating.
+Place dipped truffle on foil-covered baking sheet.

 - The most basic variation would be to simply divide the cake into 3 equal parts and dye one red and one blue.
 Instead of layering the cake, simply roll the different colors into cake balls and dip them all in a white coating and top them with sprinkles.